-Aghulas National Park, South Africa is at the southernmost tip of Africa where the boundaries of the Pacific and Indian Oceans meet.
+Aghulas National Park, South Africa is at the southernmost tip of Africa where the boundaries of the Atlantic and Indian Oceans meet.
 The park lies some 120 kilometres (75 miles) east of Cape Town in the area Dutch settlers called the Overberg, meaning the far side of the mountains.
 Allow at least two hours to drive the distance.
 Because you will want to take in some of the loveliest scenery in the world.

 On the Way to Aghulas National Park at Grootvadersbocsh